-The JSD Doctoral Psychology internship position is a full-time, 40+ hours per week, 12-month position.
-Twoand one-half days per week are completed in one elementary school, with the remainder of time spread across internship supervision, didactics, and a specialty track in another school setting or specialty assignment with a rotation supervisor.
-Jordan School District has traditional and center-based schools, as well as the Jordan Family Education Center (JFEC), which is an evening parent education resource center program.
-Therefore, doctoral psychology interns complete a full year 2000-hour internship consistent with Utah Department of Professional Licensing (DOPL) requirements for Health Service Psychology by working from July 18, 2023, through June 30, 2024.
-Doctoral psychology interns are also eligible for licensure restricted to professional employment in a public education system in Utah through the Utah State Board of Education
+The JSD Doctoral School Psychology Internship position is a full-time, 40+ hours per week, 12-month position.
+Two and a half days per week are completed in one elementary school, with the remainder of time spread across internship supervision, didactics, and a specialty track in another school setting or specialty assignment with a rotation supervisor.
+Jordan School District has traditional and center-based schools and the Jordan Family Education Center (JFEC), an evening parent education resource center program.
+Therefore, doctoral psychology interns complete a full year 2000-hour internship consistent with Utah Department of Professional Licensing (DOPL) requirements for Health Service Psychology by working from July 18, 2025, through June 30, 2026.
+Doctoral psychology interns are also eligible for licensure restricted to professional employment in a public education system in Utah through the Utah State Board of Education (USBE).

-(USBE).
 The internship begins with a 4-week orientation and training period, which includes scheduled orientation, attending didactics, and the following:

-Typical Doctoral Psychology Internship Orientation and Training (2023-2024)
+Typical Doctoral Psychology Internship Orientation and Training (2025-2026)

-July/August 2023: In addition to scheduled onboarding training and orientation (see below), doctoral psychology interns are initially introduced to a preschool, elementary school, or secondary school during the months of July and August, and June of the following year.
+July/August 2025: In addition to scheduled onboarding training and orientation (see below), doctoral psychology interns are initially introduced to a preschool, elementary school, or secondary school during the months of July, August, and June of the following year.

-July 17th - August 1st ,2023: Orientation, including a review of the APA Internship Handbook, evaluations, and training in ADA/504, as well as didactic seminars and a half-day rotation at the University of Utah Board Psychiatry Seminar Lecture.
+July 18th - August 8th, 2025: Orientation, including a review of the APA Internship Handbook, evaluations, and training in ADA/504, as well as didactic seminars in CBT, supervision, Utah Institute on Special Education Law, and School Violence Risk Assessments (SVRA).